nuhamozaini/deepvec/README.rst

 Notes
 -------
 * The library is for classification datasets (labeled)
-* The library accepts CSV of two columns, text (sentences) column and label
+* The library accepts CSV of two columns, text (sentences) column and label column (numeric data only)
 * The library transforms text to vector, extracts features from vectors then classifies.

 -------